Locheilside railway station

 Locheilside railway station is a railway station on the northern shore of Loch Eil in the Highland Council Area of Scotland.
 This station is on the West Highland Line, between Glenfinnan and Loch Eil Outward Bound, located 7 mi 79 chain from the former Banavie Junction near Fort William.
 ScotRail, who manage the station, operate all services.

 History

 Locheilside station opened on 1 April 1901.

 The station was host to a LNER camping coach from 1936 to 1939.

 Facilities

-The station as seen in 2007.
-The glass shelter seen here has been replaced with a wooden shelter.

 The station has a shelter, a bench, a help point and cycle racks, adjacent to a small car park.
 The station has step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.